arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 For all 1534 free font awesome icons, unicode values are already defined.

-To display font awesome icons using CSS Pseudo elements we have to follow the below steps
+To display font awesome icons using CSS Content code values (as a Pseudo element) follow the below steps

 1. Set the font-family to "Font Awesome 5 Free" (For regular,solid icons) or "Font Awesome 5 Pro" (If you buy a pro license) or "Font Awesome 5 Brands" (For brand icons)
 2. Set the font-weight css property as 900 (For Solid), 400 (Regular or Brands), 300 (Light for pro icons)
-3. Set the content css property to the unicode value font awesome icons
+3. Set the content css property to the unicode value font awesome icon.
-4. And like explained, add common CSS definitions for all icons as explained above.
+4. And like explained, add a common CSS name for all icons as explained above.

 To display twitter icon using Pseudo element use the following CSS content code